adnanhussain98/aws-cloud-resume-challenge/README.md

 WIP - I will be creating CI/CD pipelines for the back end (Lambda function) and for the front end (website code).
 Example: When I push updates for my website, I want the S3 bucket to be updated with the new files and the CloudFront cache to be invalidated so that the updated web pages are available imediately for everyone.

+I am using AWS CodeCommit and CodePipeline for CI/CD.
+I have created a repository within AWS CodeCommit to store my website files.
+Depending on your IAM permissions, you may need to give yourself permissions to configure and access CodeCommit.
+I've already configured permissions in IAM for my user to have admin access so this wasn't neccessary.